metaleap/go-xsd/README.md

 A command-line tool to generate Go XML wrapper packages for specified XSD schema URIs.

+If no arguments are specified, this tool proceeds to (re)generate all Go packages found under go-xsd/pkg.

+How to use: check out the 4 **flagXyz** *var*s declared at the top of makepkg/main.go.

 Each generated wrapper package contains the type structures required to easily **xml.Unmarshal()** an XML document based on that XSD.

 XSD simple-types are represented by the corresponding native Go scalar data type, augmented by utility methods where applicable: